anyuzer/draft-ra-wiki/delivery/openshift.md

 #### Emergency / Critical Patching

 Occasionally Red Hat may need to deploy a critical release to ensure our environment is safe from high profile vulnerabilities.
 When this happens:
-- Red Hat will patch both *sandbox* and *production* clusters notification should be provided at least 1 hour in advance
+- Red Hat will patch both *sandbox* and *main* clusters notification should be provided at least 1 hour in advance
 - Notice must be provided via email and telephone call to <XYZ> to inform them an emergency patch is going to happen ASAP
 - Any issues as a result of the patching process should result in tickets being opened with Red Hat via the Customer Support Portal